 - Cook the mixture over medium heat, stirring constantly to prevent it from sticking.

 - Continue cooking for about 30 minutes or until it thickens to a smooth, paste-like consistency.
-Lower the heat if it splatters.
+Lower to medium-low heat if it splatters.
 Adjust the cooking time based on the ube's moisture content and desired consistency.

 - Remove the pan from the heat and let it cool for a few minutes.
 The mixture will continue to thicken as it cools.

-- Transfer to a container and let it cool completely before serving or refrigerating.
+- Transfer to a container and let it cool completely before serving or keep it in the refrigerator.

 Notes

-- Ube (Purple Yam): Use pre-cooked fresh or frozen ube.
-Purple sweet potatoes like Purple Stokes and Okinawa Sweet Potatoes are excellent substitutes, as they offer a similar taste, texture, and appearance.
+- Ube (Purple yam): Use pre-cooked frozen or fresh ube.
+Purple sweet potatoes like Purple Stokes and Okinawa sweet potatoes are excellent substitutes, as they offer a similar taste, texture, and appearance.
 The natural color of ube varies depending on the variety.
 If you prefer an intense purple color, add ube extract to achieve your desired shade.

 Jen